unum-cloud/ucall/README.md

     'jsonrpc': '2.0',
     'id': 100,
 })
-# Or the same with synthatic sugar:
+# Or the same with syntactic sugar:
 response = client.vectorize(description=description, image=image)
 ```